hongpham/Workshop-Protect-your-IoT-fleet/Module 1: Environment build/README.md

 This module walks your through IoT environment setup for this workshop.
 You will need an AWS account.
 Depending on the scenerios below, expand one of the following dropdowns to start.

-**<details><summary>Click here if you are at an AWS event where the Event Engine is being used</summary><br>**

-   1. If you are at an AWS Sponsored event, you will be provided with either an AWS account or a hash key for Event Engine.
+**<details><summary>Click here if you are at an AWS event where the Event Engine is being used</summary><br>** If you are at an AWS Sponsored event, you will be provided with either an AWS account or a hash key for Event Engine.
 Environment setup has been completed for you.
 You don't need to perform any provisioning in this module.
 To get start, go to [Available resources](#available-resources) to check what are already provisioned.
 </details>

 **<details><summary>Click here if you are using your own AWS account (whether you are at an AWS event, a separate event or online)</summary><br>**
 You will need to set up environment for this lab following these steps:

   1. **Choose a region:** sign in to your AWS Account.
 From AWS console home, choose a region that works best for you from the top right corner of the console.
 For example, Ohio or Oregon if you're in North America.
   2. **Create a S3 bucket:** You will use CloudFormation to provision neccesary resources, including multiple Lambda functions.
-We need to use a S3 bucket to store deployment packages of these Lambda functions.
+You need to use a S3 bucket to store deployment packages of these Lambda functions.
 If you don't have a S3 bucket, create a new one.
-Or you can using an existing non-prod bucket.
+Or you can use an existing non-prod bucket.
   3. Download CloudFormation template [setupinfra.yml](setupinfra.yml) and save it locally on your laptop/computer.
+Next you will create deployment package for 3 Lambda functions
+  4. Create deployment package for Lambda function 'Device': This deployment package is for Lambda functions act as IoT Devices.
+To create deployment package, follow these steps

+      4.1.
+Clone this workshop github repo, change directory to 'Module 1: Environment build', navigate to folder 'device'.
+This folder should only have a python script device.py at the moment.

+      4.2.
+We will install neccessary dependecies for this python script.
+Under device folder, create a subfolder called Package.
+      ```bash
+      mkdir Package
+      cd Package
+      ```

+      4.3.
+Install these dependencies, choose Package as target folder
+      ```bash
+      pip install --target .
+AWSIoTPythonSDK boto3 requests
+      ```

+      4.4.
+Create a zip archive of the dependencies in Package and store it in device folder.
+Run this command when you currently in Package folder
+      ```bash
+      zip -r9 ../device.zip .
+      ```

+      4.5.
+Add python script device.py to the archive
+      ```bash
+      cd ..
+      zip -g device.zip device.py
+      ```

-  4. Download these Lambda deployment packages and upload it to your S3 bucket. **Note:** these deployment packages need to be at the top level, and not in any folder of the S3 bucket
+      4.6.
+Upload this zip file to your S3 bucket. **Note:** This deployment package need to be at the top level, and not in any folder of the S3 bucket

-      a. [registerDevice.zip](registerDevice/registerDevice.zip)--> this deployment package is for a Lambda function that creates X.509 certificate, its private key and store it in AWS Secrets Manager.
+  5. Create deployment package for Lambda function 'registerdevice': This deployment package is for a Lambda function that creates X.509 certificate, its private key and store it in AWS Secrets Manager.
 This function also creates an IoT Core policy and attachs it to X.509 certificate.
+To create deployment package, follow these steps

+      5.1.
+From directory 'Module 1: Environment build', navigate to folder 'registerDevice'.
+This folder should only have a javascript registerdevice.js at the moment.

+      5.2 Create a zip file from this javascript:

+      ```bash
+      zip registerdevice.zip registerdevice.js
+      ```

+      5.3.
+Upload this zip file to your S3 bucket. **Note:** This deployment package need to be at the top level, and not in any folder of the S3 bucket

-      b. [staraudit.zip](startaudit/startaudit.zip)--> this deployment package is for a Lambda function that start an on-demand Device Defender Audit
+  6. Create deployment package for Lamdba function 'startaudit': this deployment package is for a Lambda function that start an on-demand Device Defender Audit

-      c. [device.zip](device/device.zip)--> this deployment package is for a Lambda function acts as IoT Device.
-CloudFormation template will create 2 Lambda functions acting as 2 IoT devices.
+      6.1.
+From directory 'Module 1: Environment build', navigate to folder 'startaudit'.
+This folder should only have a javascript startaudit.js at the moment.

+      6.2 Create a zip file from this javascript:

+      ```bash
+      zip startaudit.zip startaudit.js
+      ```

+      5.3.
+Upload this zip file to your S3 bucket. **Note:** This deployment package need to be at the top level, and not in any folder of the S3 bucket

-  5. Create a new CloudFormation stack to provision AWS resources:
+  7. Create a new CloudFormation stack to provision AWS resources:

-      a.
+      7.1.
 From CloudFormation console, click **Create stacks, With new resources (standard)**

-      b.
+      7.2.
 Choose **Upload a new template**, and upload the CloudFormation template that you download to your laptop/computer earlier in step 3.
 Click **Next**

-      c.
+      7.3.
 Name this new CloudFormation stack.
 Under Parameter session, provide the **name of the S3 bucket** that you create in step 2.
 We recommend you to keep the default values of **IoT Parameters** for easy reference when you go through this workshop.
 You can provide values for these parameters if you are comfortable working with AWS IoT Thing and Topics.

         <img src="../images/s3parameter.png"/>

-      d.
+      7.4.
 Leave everything by default in **Configure stack options**.
 Click **Next** to go to review step

-      e.
+      7.5.
 In **Review**, scroll down to **The following resource(s) require capabilities: [AWS::IAM::ManagedPolicy]**.
 Check the box next to **I acknowledge that AWS CloudFormation might create IAM resources.**.
 Click **Create stack**.
 The stack  will take 5-10 minutes to complete.
 When the stack completes, move to [Available resources](#1-available-resources)

 </details>